Shen-Language/shen-sources/doc/port-performance.md

 Prolog, typechecking, and compilation workloads rather than general arithmetic or list-processing programs.

+A specialised Prolog-variable representation can go further, particularly for dereferencing and binding chains.
+Its benefit and complexity extend across the whole group of functions that construct and inspect Prolog variables, rather than `shen.pvar?` alone.

 ### Tuples

 #### `@p`, `fst`, `snd`, and `tuple?`

-Use a fixed-size host record, tuple object, or directly initialised tagged vector.
-Accessors should be field reads rather than general Shen vector access.
+A fixed-size host record, tuple object, or directly initialised tagged vector turns the accessors into field or slot reads rather than general Shen vector operations.

 Tuple construction and matching occur frequently in compiler and type-system code, so avoiding general vector initialisation and repeated stores can have a